-A Bankruptcy Restrictions Undertaking (BRU) extends some of the restrictions placed upon you as a bankrupt person.
-There are a number of things that could result in a BRU being issued.
-The most common are:
+A Bankruptcy Restrictions Undertaking (BRU) extends some of the restrictions placed upon you if you are bankrupt.

 Will you get a BRU if you have Gambling Debt?

 If you have gambling debt you might get a BRU.
-However this is not a certainty in every case.
-It depends on the amount of your debt which is down to gambling.
+However it is certainly not guaranteed.
+The Official Receiver will review your circumstances and make their decision based on the amount of your debt that has resulted from gambling.

 Where only a small percentage of your overall debt is due to gambling it is unlikely that a BRU will be issued.
 For example if it is less than 10% of your total debt there should not be a problem.

 However if the percentage is more significant (say 50% or more) then it is much more likely one will be issued.
 It is impossible to say for sure as it will be down to the individual OR to decide.
 But it is something you should expect.

 If a small percentage of your debt is due to gambling but the actual amount owed is relatively large you still may be at risk of getting a BRU.